 I have never been to the mountains.
 I’ve seen mountains before, but they hadn’t been intimidating or massive and they didn’t take over the whole sky.
-I’m ashamed to say I never wanted to see the mountains either.
-My vision of vacations have always been limited to city travels or beach bumming.
-Hiking – or any other sporty activity, really – belongs to my list of “things to avoid always at any time in life”.
 Maybe I’m getting old, but I didn’t want to see yet another city, I’ve had enough of cities.
 I wanted to get out.
-When Nico and I were offered a short summer trip to South Tyrol I honestly didn’t know what to expect.
-“It’s going to be hot”, they told me.
-“You’ll have to climb up the mountain”, they told me.
-Needless to say: I was scared.
+At the prospect of going to the Italian Alps, me and Nico were very excited.

-But had come to take over the mountains, so we moved on.
 In Brixen we made our first contact with the beauty of South Tyrols nature and the wonderful regional cuisine.
 South Tyrol is famous for its wines and a unique mix of rustic yet elegant cuisine.
-The so called “Buschenschank” we ate at cares for a careful South Tyrol kitchen.
+At the so called “Buschenschank” we dined out.
 Buschenschanks are taverns, small restaurants, usually owned by wine growers, and usually sell limited regional foods.
 Expect Schüttelbrot, fresh apple juice, intense cheeses and a decadent assortment of sweet desserts.
 But most importantly: expect them to be cozy and comfy.

-Arriving at the Schatzerhütte – a restaurant and guesthouse on the mountain, very lovely and popular with the locals – just as the sun set was probably the most rewarding experience of my life.
-That mountainbike ride really got the best of us.
+Arriving at the Schatzerhütte – just as the sun set – was probably the most rewarding experience of my life.
+That mountain bike ride really got the best of us.
 We were hungry, almost starved, and completely exhausted.
 It had rained in the meantime and we felt that the air we were breathing didn’t contain enough oxygen to keep us alive.
-But all that combined made us ironically feel more alive than ever.
-The view from the mountain… you should not miss out on that.
-It grounds you.
-And no thought goes astray: everything of importance is right here.
+But all that combined made us feel more alive than ever.
+The view onto the Dolomiten is breath-taking, right literally as we were running low anyway.

-There’s probably no need to mention how great the food tasted that night.
-Even without the exhaustion it would have been delicious.
-The basic menu of the Schatzerhütte is homegrown and organic.
-It’s just something entirely different.
-The homemade bread and jams, the freshly brewed coffee.
+The homemade bread and jams, the freshly brewed coffee – everything is simple, but to the point.
 Just thinking about it right now makes me want to beam myself back.
 A thunderstorm and a big full moon opposite our hut accompanied us through the night.
 The Schatzerhütte taught us a different kind of basic luxury for a very affordable price per night.
-I highly recommend visiting this place if you ever get close to South Tyrol. – Website
+I highly recommend visiting this place if you ever get close to South Tyrol.

 We spent the rest of our stay in Bozen, where we rented out E-Bikes, visited a nearby lake, jumped into the ice cold stream of the wonderful little city and ate some of the best ice cream to be found in Italy.

 Nico and I originally had some plans to discover the old industrial architecture of Bozen and ended up just lazying around on the grass, really not even willing to talk to another.
-The sun kept our mouths shut.
-Our thoughts drifted back to the mountaintop.
-We’re definitely going back there – maybe next winter.
-Nothing compares to that view from a mountaintop and to that exhaustion in your body when you’ve really given all to get there.
-The thrill of jumping down on in a paragliding-chute and screaming your lungs out in excitement.
-The relief when you finally – finally – reach your destination after a long hike and you’re warmly welcomed with an amazing sunset and the freshest air you’ve ever tasted.
 The charm of the little towns in the valleys that tend to heat up in the summer, the fresh produce and that ever confusing mix of Austrian-German and Italian culture… I don’t even want to imagine how wonderful it must be in the winter.
-South Tyrol is famous for its ski regions and range of winter sports areas- so I did have a picture of what it must be like there although I’ve never been skiing in my life.
-But in the summer… in the summer it is the perfect escape.
-A day on a mountain feels like three in Berlin.
+South Tyrol is famous for its ski regions and range of winter sports areas.